Damir Kreilach

-Damir Kreilach (/de/; born 16 April 1989) is a Croatian professional footballer who plays as a midfielder for Croatian Football League club Rijeka.
+Damir Kreilach (/de/; born 16 April 1989) is a former Croatian professional footballer who played as a midfielder.

 Career

 Kreilach began his professional career with Rijeka in the Croatian first division, making his debut at 18 years old in the 2007–08 season, eventually playing 128 matches in six seasons while scoring 19 goals.
 He was the club's top goalscorer in the 2011–12 season with nine goals.

 He then moved to Union Berlin in the German second division for five seasons, scoring 33 goals in 147 matches, highlighted by a 12-goal season in 32 matches in 2015–16.